multiplemonomials/Code-Delicious/content/Mushroom Stroganoff.md

 Category: Main Dishes
 Tags: pasta, gluten-free-option

 I always think that the name sounds like some famous composer, but this recipe is actually one of the creamiest pasta dishes I've had, with a savory sauce flavored with mushrooms, thyme, and wine folded into every curl of pasta.
 To make it even more filling and crunchy, we serve it with broiled sesame tofu.
-I've tried a couple different stroganoff recipes and this remains my favorite.
+I've tried a couple different stroganoff recipes and this remains my favorite (even compared to the one in Isa's more recent cookbook!).

 ## Based On:
 Isa Does It p.
 130